JohnBatmanMySlinky/PBRJ/README.md

             - with active balls, go about your normal business
         - second BVH idea
             - ray tracing gems 2 approach with inner and outer bounding spheres

+# Metaballs TODO
+- Test out how bad this scales
+- break out balls into their own shapes with key point level parameters then have MetaBalls be a container of Balls
+- meta ball BVH
+- Blending materials and colors
+- ellipsoid balls
+- negative balls